by: mikel July 22nd, 2014 comments:

-The Ministry of Education provided a list of over 70000 schools.
-Oakar started with 15 teams, ending with 10.
+They started with 15 teams, ending with 10.
 Each team had 3 people: a lead data collector, an assistant, and a driver.
 Most all of the data was collected in 2007, but some areas affected by the 2007-8 post-election were hard to reach, and waited until into 2008.
 They used ArcGIS and Excel to manage data.
-GPS used were professional end models from Trimble and Magellan, though in some locations, like Nairobi, they employed our old friends the Garmin eTrex, and manually read and re-digitized the collected latitude / longitude into the database.
+GPS used were professional end models from Trimble and Magellan, with our old friends the with Garmin eTrex for backup, and manually read and re-digitized the collected latitude / longitude into the database.
 Data analysis was undertaken in 2010.

 Nairobi and other urban areas were particularly challenging.
 Especially slums — slums are dense, and its sometimes hard to get a signal.
 The teams had a lot of data to collect, and were in a hurry.
 To reach many slum schools, you must walk.
 It’s hard to access by vehicle, often impossible, and it can be uncomfortable and difficult (or even dangerous) for outsiders to roam.
-So, it’s likely that they didn’t always get out of vehicles.
+This is just conjecture by me, but in searching for a reason, perhaps sometimes the team did not get out of the vehicles.
 Manual re-entry can also introduce errors.
-It seems these factors conspired to introduce some inaccuracies into the schools, especially within informal settlements.
+In any case, it seems some factor conspired to introduce some inaccuracies into the schools, especially within informal settlements.